meonkeys/reveal.js/slides.md

 They are pros at this.

-_You_ need to lock up the coop at night
+All you need to do is lock up the coop at night

 _Every night_